Dead code explained

 ## Common false positive patterns

-Fallow auto-detects 95 frameworks via `package.json`, so most convention-based exports (Next.js pages, Storybook stories, Jest configs, tap suites, and tsd declaration tests) are handled out of the box.
+Fallow auto-detects 114 frameworks and tools via `package.json` and config files, so most convention-based exports (Next.js pages, Storybook stories, Jest configs, tap suites, tsd declaration tests, and Contentlayer content roots) are handled out of the box.
 Run `fallow list` to see which plugins are active and what entry points they add.

 False positives that do occur are typically in these categories: